robocorp/robotframework-lsp/robotframework-ls/README.md

 `Robot Framework Language Server` can be installed from the [VisualStudio Marketplace](https://marketplace.visualstudio.com/items?itemName=robocorptech.robotframework-lsp) or as a `.vsix`.

-To get a `.vsix`, download the latest `Deploy Extension` in [Robotframework-lsp Github Actions](https://github.com/robocorp/robotframework-lsp/actions?query=workflow%3A%22Deploy+Extension%22).
+To get a `.vsix`, download the latest `Deploy - RobotFramework Language Server Extension` in [Robotframework-lsp Github Actions](https://github.com/robocorp/robotframework-lsp/actions?query=workflow%3A%22Deploy+-+RobotFramework+Language+Server+Extension%22).

 See: [Install from a vsix](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix) for details installing a `.vsix` into VSCode.